gtronset/beets-filetote/README.md

 (`$albumartist`, `$album`, `$title`, etc.), along with Filetote-specific values of:

 - `$albumpath`: the entire path of the new destination of the item/track (a useful shorthand for when the extra/artifact file will be moved allongside  the item/track).
+    - **Note**: Beets doesn't have a strict "album" path concept.
+All references are relative to Items (the actual media files).
+This is especially relevant for multi-disc files/albums, but usually isn't a problem.
+Check the section on multi-discs [here](#advanced-renaming-for-multi-disc-albums) for more details.
 - `$old_filename`: the filename of the extra/artifact file before its renamed.
 - `$medianame_old`: the filename of the item/track triggering it, _before_ it's renamed.
 - `$medianame_new`: the filename of the item/track triggering it, _after_ it's renamed.

 The full set of [built in functions] are also supported, with the exception of `%aunique` - which will return an empty string.

+Note that the fields mentioned above are not usable within other plugins like inline.
+But inline and other plugins should be fine otherwise.

 > **Important Note:** if the rename is set and there are multiple files that qualify,
 > only the first will be added to the library (new folder); other files that